This policy is effective starting the first day of the Summer 2018 Term.

 Attempted Not Attempted Every credit counted as earned (as defined above).
-Credits for a course in which a student withdrew due to military service obligations.
+Credits for a course from which a student withdrew due to military service obligations.
 Credits for a course in which a student was enrolled, but did not pass/earn the credit.
 For graduate students, credits for a course below the 400 level.
-Credits for a course in which a student was enrolled, but withdrew before the end of the class.
-Credits for a course in which a student was enrolled, but withdrew on or before the Regular Drop Date or never attended.
+Credits for a course in which a student was enrolled, but withdrew from or late dropped before the end of the course.
+Credits for a course in which a student was enrolled, but dropped on or before the Regular Drop Date or had administratively cancelled.
 Credits for a course in which a student was enrolled but received a Deferred Grade (DF) or No Grade (NG).
-Credits for a course a student audited, Course Audit (AU Credits).
+Credits for a course a student audited; Course Audit (AU) credits.

 The below examples illustrate how pace of completion is calculated for a student.
 Percentages are not rounded.